a2geek/bosh-reboot-patch/README.md

 # BOSH Reboot Patch

 > NOTE: This should no longer be required unless you are running from an older copy of [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment).
-See cloudfoundry/bosh#2131 for details.
+See [this issue](https://github.com/cloudfoundry/bosh/issues/2131) for details.

 The BOSH Director (and some BOSH deployments) don't always start up successfully after a reboot (intentional or not).
 The solution seems to be just a simple `monit stop all` followed by a `monit start all`. _BOSH Reboot Patch_ injects that into `/etc/rc.local`.